leangjia/blender_docs/trunk/blender_docs/manual/advanced/app_templates.rst

 that can be selected to replace the default configuration, without requiring a separate Blender installation or overwriting your personal settings.

-Application templates can be selected from the splash screen or :menuselection:`File --> New` sub-menu.
+Application templates can be selected from the splash screen or :menuselection:`File --> New` submenu.
 When there are no templates found the menu will not be displayed on the splash screen.

 New application templates can be installed from the :ref:`topbar-app_menu`.